lanl-ansi/PowerModelsGMD.jl/README.md

 ### GIC -> AC-OPF

-Solves for the quasi-dc voltages and currents, and uses the calculated quasi-dc currents through transformer windings as inputs to an AC-OPF to calculate the increase in transformer reactive power consumption.
+Solves for the quasi-dc voltages and currents, and uses the calculated quasi-dc currents through transformer windings as inputs to an AC-OPF optimal power flow formulation to calculate the increase in transformer reactive power consumption.
 `run_ac_gmd_opf_decoupled("test/data/b4gic.m")`

+### GIC -> AC-MLS

+Solves for the quasi-dc voltages and currents, and uses the calculated quasi-dc currents through transformer windings as inputs to an AC-MLS minimum-load-shedding formulation to calculate the increase in transformer reactive power consumption.
+The network topology is fixed.
+`run_ac_gmd_mls("test/data/case24_ieee_rts_0.m")`

+### GIC + AC-MLS

+Solves the quasi-dc voltages and currents and the AC-MLS minimum-load-shedding formulation concurrently.
+The network topology is fixed.
+`run_ac_gmd_mls_decoupled("test/data/case24_ieee_rts_0.m")`

 <!--